raybellis/draft-bellis-dnsop-edns-tags/draft-bellis-dnsop-edns-tags.md

-(and in the absence of any other mechanism to authenticate the client's identity) this mechanism is not appropriate for applications where the DNS server operator wishes to contractually differentiate service based on the presence (or absence) of any particular tag.
+(and in the absence of any other mechanism to authenticate the client's identity) this mechanism is not appropriate for applications where the DNS server operator wishes to contractually differentiate service based on the interpretation of the tag's value.

 # Implementation status {#impstatus}